sidmontu/getting_and_cleaning_data/CodeBook.md

 > - Features are normalized and bounded within [-1,1].
 > - Each feature vector is a row on the text file.

+## Transformations

+These are the transformations I have made, in sequence, in order to meet the Course Project requirements.
+They can be somewhat read as textual pseudo code for the run\_analysis.R R-script.

+1. Read in Volunteer IDs for each data row for both test and train data sets.
+2. Read in Activity IDs for each data row for both test and train data sets.
+3. Read in the measurements of each data row (561 measurements in each row, i.e. for each Volunteer X doing an Activity Y) for both test and train data sets.
+4. Truncate the measurement tables for test/train data sets separately to only keep values we are interested in for this exercise -- i.e. mean and standard deviation.
+There are columns that tabulate the measurements on the "meanFreq()" -- mean frequency -- which we exclude from this dataset.
+These can be easily re-included by updating the "grep" regex string.
+It has been excluded based on my interpretation of the requirements.
+5. Merge all data from test/train datasets into one data frame that contains all data on measurements (that we are interested in) of Volunteer X doing Activity Y. This data frame is stored as variable "df" in the script.
+6. Read in activity labels and do an inner join on all rows using the activity ID.
+Drop the ActivityID column as it is no longer needed, since it is "replaced" with the descriptive string instead (e.g. 1 is replaced by "WALKING" in Activity column).
+7. Format the column names of this data frame "df" to more human-readable descriptions.
+The following changes are made:
+	- Time domain measurements start with lowercase 't', which is replaced with "time"
+	- Frequency domain measurements start with lowercase 'f', which is replaced with "frequency"
+	- 'Acc' abbrieviation is replaced with its full form "Accelerometer", i.e. measurement from the phone's accelerometer
+	- 'Gyro' abbrieviation is replaced with its full form "Gyroscope", i.e. measurement from the phone's gyroscope
+	- 'Mag' abbrieviation is replaced with its full form "Magnitude"
+	- 'BodyBody' replaced with 'Body'
+	- 'mean' formatted to 'Mean'
+	- 'std' abbrieviation formatted to full form "StandardDeviation"
+	- '()' to signify function call removed for more pleasant formatting

+For the final requirement, the formatted data frame is grouped by (VolunteerID,Activity), and for each column in the factored levels, the mean is computed.
+The dplyr package is used for this case to simplify the execution into a single line pipelined command, and the resulting data frame is stored in "df\_new".
+The new dataset is written as a table to a textual file: "volunteer\_activity\_averages.txt".